Thank you, Missouri Baptists, for exceeding our state missions offering goal!

-2019 marked the seventh straight year of MMO giving above $700,000.
-The number of churches contributing to MMO declined slightly in 2019, dipping to 785 from 794 the previous year.
+2020 marked the eighth straight year of MMO giving above $700,000.
+The number of churches contributing to MMO declined in 2020, dipping to 733 from 785 the previous year.
 Likely, this is because a number of MBC churches suspended or curtailed in-person gatherings as a result of Covid-19.

 MMO supports statewide missions projects that help fulfill the Great Commission.
-The annual offering in 2019 focused on three ministries that define the MBC’s mission: making disciples, multiplying churches, and developing leaders.
+The annual offering in 2020 focused on four areas of ministry that define the MBC’s mission:

 Funds raised in excess of the goal are placed in reserve for future missions opportunities.
 At the same time, 10 percent of the excess is given to Missouri WMU, which promotes state, national, and international missions in MBC-affiliated churches.

-Missouri Baptists approved a 2020 MMO goal of $725,000.
-This summer, the MBC announces the 2020 theme and provides churches with MMO resources.
-So, keep watching this page for updates, and pray that the Lord continues to do great things in us and through our churches.
+Missouri Baptists approved a 2021 MMO goal of $725,000.
+This June, the MBC announces the 2021 theme and provides churches with MMO resources.

 Dr. John Yeats